 Visit our Fasenmyer Senior Design Online Showcase to view the work that the School of Engineering students have completed.
 You also can view projects and award winners from previous years by visiting the archives section.

-2017 Fasenmyer Engineering Design Conference
+2023 Fasenmyer Engineering Design Conference

-April 29, 2017
+Saturday, April 29, 2023

 About the Conference

 All programs in the School of Engineering have a capstone design experience resulting in extensive hands-on design project opportunities working with real-world applications.
-Each spring the students showcase their work by presenting these projects at the Richard J. Fasenmyer Engineering Design Conference, held the last Saturday in the spring semester (before finals week) each year.
+Each spring, the students showcase their work by presenting these projects at the Richard J. Fasenmyer Engineering Design Conference, held the last Saturday in the spring semester (before finals week) each year.

 About Richard J. Fasenmyer

 A native of Erie, Richard J. Fasenmyer began his Penn State education at Behrend and earned a degree in accounting in 1969.
 His entrepreneurial skills became apparent early as he started small businesses as a teenager.
-Eventually he served as Chairman and CEO of RJF International Corporation, Fabricated Extrusions Corporation, Fabricated Extrusions of Kentucky, Koroseal Wallcoverings West, Industrial Enterprise Corporation, and MANDR, LLC.
+Eventually, he served as Chairman and CEO of RJF International Corporation, Fabricated Extrusions Corporation, Fabricated Extrusions of Kentucky, Koroseal Wallcoverings West, Industrial Enterprise Corporation, and MANDR, LLC.
 He also oversaw the Richard J. Fasenmyer Foundation and was the first alumnus of Penn State Behrend to donate $1 million to the College, for which a plastics processing laboratory building bears his name.
-He was the 1991 Alumni Fellow and in 2000 was named a Distinguished Alumnus of Penn State.
+He was the 1991 Alumni Fellow and, in 2000, was named a Distinguished Alumnus of Penn State.
 Richard died on December 26, 2002, at the age of 55.
 The annual student design conference hosted by the School of Engineering was named in 2005 to honor Richard's legacy.